Sid Bobb

-Sidney Bobb (born January 10, 1980) is a Canadian actor and television presenter.
+Sid Bobb is a Canadian actor and television presenter.
 He is the co-artistic director at Aanmitaagzi in North Bay, Ontario and an instructor at the Centre for Indigenous Theatre.
 From 2007 to 2016, he, along with Patty Sullivan, hosted the programming block Kids' CBC.

-He is the son of indigenous author Lee Maracle and brother to the actress Columpa Bobb.
+Bobb is of Coast Salish ancestry and has family roots in the Sto:lo First Nations.

-Early life and education
+Early life, personal life and education

-In a journal published by First Nations House, Bobb noted that he had previously dropped out of school in grade 9 which affected him growing up.
+Bobb is originally from the Vancouver Island area located in British Columbia.
+Bobb is the child of Raymond Bobb and Indigenous author Lee Maracle.
+Other notable members of his family are his sister, actress Columpa Bobb, his aunt, politician Joan Phillip, and his great-grandfather, Tsleil-Waututh Nation Chief and actor Dan George.

-Bobb is a graduate of the University of Toronto’s sociology and drama programs (2001) attended the Second City school of training, the Banff Centre for the Arts' Aboriginal Dance Project and the Centre for Indigenous Theatre.
+Bobb is a graduate of the University of Toronto's sociology and drama programs (2001) and attended the Second City school of training, the Banff Centre for the Arts' Aboriginal Dance Project and the Centre for Indigenous Theatre.

+Bobb is currently based in North Bay, Ontario, and the father of two children.

 Career

-Currently, Bobb works as a co-Artistic Directors of Aanmitaagzi from Nipissing First Nation, an Indigenous multi-disciplinary artist-run company that focuses on nurturing Indigenous communities.
-He participates in a myriad of workshops connected to the arts such as theatre, and dance.